 This form captures the number of people, filled and contracted, in each job classification.
-This section should not include any information on COVID-19-related staffing; please report COVID-19 staffing in Staffing: Section VI.
-COVID-19.
+This section should include COVID-19-related staffing.

 Enter data by filled/contracted status and job classification:

 - Enter the number of filled people in each job classification. - If an individual's time is divided between multiple job classifications, select the job classification that best reflects the work they do. - Do not double-count individuals. - Repeat for all job classifications, and for contracted people. - REDCap will calculate the total number of filled persons, contracted persons, and filled + contracted persons for each job classification; compare this to your own data to ensure accurate entry.